 Mr. Khoury can be heard on several pop recordings including Grammy-nominated song "Beautiful Liar" featuring Beyonce and Shakira, and "Love and Compassion" featuring Paula Cole and Kazem Al-Saher.
 In addition, he recorded strings for Shakira's Grammy performance of "Hips Don't Lie" and he has collaborate with musician/composer Roustom on multiple projects, including an Arabic jazz album wiht Al-Zafeer Ensemble.

-Mr. Khoury is currently an artist-in-residence and music director with Al-Bustan Seeds of Culture in Philadelphia.
+Mr. Khoury is the former music director of Al-Bustan Seeds of Culture in Philadelphia.
 Through his work with Al-Bustan, he was able to create the first Arab music concert series in Philadelphia.

 He has also started the Philadelphia Arab Music Ensemble, which performs a wide range of classical Arab music.